mattrussmill/InvertedPendulum/README.md

 In progress.
 * BSP - done
 * 3d modeling - done (not uploaded yet)
-* control loop - next up
+* control loop - working
+* documentation - on deck
+* video - after that